The TCC libraries are open, and we look forward to working with you again.

-3. Add library resources or one of our online research guides to your Blackboard course page.
-The LibGuides linked below can help you get started.
+3. Add one of our online research guides to your Canvas course page.

 Don't see an online research guide for your course?
 No problem!
 Ask a librarian to build one just for you and your students!

 Our article databases and electronic resources remain available 24 hours a day, 7 days a week.

 TCC is prepared to help faculty move from face-to-face (F2F) to remote delivery.
 Resources have been created to support faculty and students in this transition.

 For additional support, contact email@example.com.